kmanahan/kmanahan.github.io/_posts/2019-12-13-sql_the_basics.markdown

 COUNT() - count function returns the number of rows that meet a certain condition:
 **SELECT COUNT(column_name) FROM table_name;** => returns integer

+## SQL JOINS

+Type	Description:

+**INNER JOIN**	Returns all rows when there is at least one match in BOTH tables

+**LEFT [OUTER] JOIN**	Returns all rows from the left table, and the matched rows from the right table

+**RIGHT JOIN***	Returns all rows from the right table, and the matched rows from the left table

+**FULL JOIN***	Returns all rows when there is a match in ONE of the tables